tyler-r-smith/meteor-video-chat/README.md

 ## Configuration
-Before making a call you must initialize the HTML id of the `<video>` elements that you would like to send the streams to like so:
+Before making a call you must initialize the HTML id of the `<video>` elements which you would like to send the streams to like so:

       Meteor.VideoCallServices.setLocalWebcam("videoChatCallerVideo");
       Meteor.VideoCallServices.setRemoteWebcam("videoChatAnswerVideo");

 You must also specify STUN and TURN servers.
-Here is a list of STUN/TURN servers, be careful because some havent given explicit permission to use them https://gist.github.com/yetithefoot/7592580
+Here is a list of STUN/TURN servers, be careful - some haven't given explicit permission for you to use them https://gist.github.com/yetithefoot/7592580
-See more about setting you own STUN and TURN servers here: https://www.webrtc-experiment.com/docs/TURN-server-installation-guide.html http://www.stunprotocol.org/
+See more about setting your own STUN and TURN servers here: https://www.webrtc-experiment.com/docs/TURN-server-installation-guide.html http://www.stunprotocol.org/

       Meteor.VideoCallServices.STUNTURN = {"iceServers":[
                                         {url:"stun:stun.example.com"},